VPDC

 • Test all pregnant persons for hepatitis B surface antigen (HBsAg) during each pregnancy, preferably in the first trimester.

 • Test all pregnant people who are HBsAg-positive for HBV DNA.
-This information will help the clinician make the decision to prescribe maternal antiviral therapy to prevent perinatal HBV transmission.
+This information will help the clinician decide whether to prescribe maternal antiviral therapy to reduce the risk of perinatal hepatitis B virus transmission.

-• Re-test HBsAg-negative pregnant people before delivery if they have clinical hepatitis or if they were at risk for hepatitis B exposure during pregnancy.
+• Re-test HBsAg-negative pregnant people before delivery if they have clinical hepatitis or if they were at high risk for hepatitis B exposure during pregnancy.
+People at high risk for hepatitis B virus infection include:

 • Provide a copy of the original laboratory report indicating the pregnant person's HBsAg-positive status to the hospital or birthing facility where the delivery is planned and to the health care provider who will care for the infant.